Deportivo Iztacalco: First Season

 For the Apertura 2007 and Clausura 2008 tournaments, the Mexican Football Federation placed Deportivo Iztacalco in Group VII of the Tercera División.
 Los Valedores lost their first seven games.
-On September 26, 2007 gained their first point in the Round 8 after 1-1 tie against Mineros del Real Hidalgo, despite having lost later in the penalty kicks.
+On September 26, 2007, gained their first point in the Round 8 after 1–1 tie against Mineros del Real Hidalgo, despite having lost later in the penalty kicks.

 October 12, 2007 is the date of what many consider their greatest achievement, their first victory.
 In the 12th week of the tournament, the referee gave them a default win when the opposing team failed to make an appearance on the pitch.

 The Deportivo Iztacalco ended the 2007 Apertura tournament with 4 points, the result of "winning" their first competitive match, a draw and 12 losses.
 Los Valedores ended in the last position of Group VII and in the general position 202 among 204 clubs that make the Tercera División.

 On December 11, 2007 Los Valedores had a match against a representative team from Los Protagonistas, which was the program on "TV Azteca" that broadcast the Valedores games on Television, this team was formed by former professional players like Luis Garcia, Jorge Campos, Francisco Gabriel de Anda, Roberto Medina and Careca.
 The match was held at the Deportivo Xochimilco Stadium with controversial refereeing from Gilberto Alcala.
-The match ended 1-0 in favour of the Los Protagonistas team.
+The match ended 1–0 in favour of the Los Protagonistas team.

 2007 Tryouts

-At the end of the 2007 Apertura season, the team conducted tryouts were more than 700 candidates attended.
+At the end of the 2007 Apertura season, the team conducted tryouts where more than 700 candidates attended.
 Only 5 were selected: Diego "El Gato" Reynoso (goalkeeper), Guillermo "RBD" Guzmán (defender), Carlos "Piwi" Godínez and Anibal "Robinho" Cruz (midfielder) and Giovanni "Guardadito" Pérez (striker).

 2008-2009

 During the 2008 League Season, Valedores conducted a second tryout where more than 3000 candidates attended.
 Nine players were selected (Check out 2008 League squad changes).
 The director of football operations changed more than half of the team roster based on the poor performance reflected in the past seasons.
 At the present time, Valedores have 36 points (25 more than Apertura 2007) and still have more than 10 remaining matches to play.

 The Deportivo Iztacalco has a rival in Atlético Xochimilco, the latter a team that acquired some of the players that were laid off by "Valedores".
-In 2008, they had their first match, 2-1 in favour of "Valedores".
+In 2008, they had their first match, 2–1 in favour of "Valedores".

 After another successful National Tour, TV Azteca decided to terminate the Valedores de Iztacalco project.
 This made a few of the "Valedores" players leave the team.